LibertyDSNP/spec/pages/ActivityContent/Overview.md

 ## JSON-LD and Activity Streams

 All DSNP Activity Content is compatible with the [Activity Streams 2.0](https://www.w3.org/TR/activitystreams-core/) specification.
-While there are [Extended Properties](/ActivityContent/ExtendedProperties), those are guaranteed to be non-colliding terms.
+While there are some DSNP extensions, they are guaranteed to use non-colliding terms.
 Therefore, we set the JSON-LD `@context` field to `https://www.w3.org/ns/activitystreams` according to [Activity Streams 2.0 §2.1](https://www.w3.org/TR/activitystreams-core/#jsonld).

 ## Core Activity Content Types